Battle of South Mountain: Battlefield preservation

-The American Battlefield Trust and its battlefield land preservation partners have acquired and preserved 703 acres of the South Mountain Battlefield through November 2021.
+The American Battlefield Trust and its battlefield land preservation partners have acquired and preserved 703 acres of the South Mountain Battlefield through mid-2023.
 This includes 188 acres of land at the center of where the fighting took place in 1862.
 Most of the preserved area sits west of Route 40 south of where the old Sharpsburg Road (now known as Reno Monument Road) meets Fox’s Gap Road.

+The battlefield's various sites, which Maryland recognizes as South Mountain State Battlefield Park, are preserved within the South Mountain State Park, Gathland State Park, and the Appalachian National Scenic Trail.
+Crampton's Gap Historic District and Turner's and Fox's Gaps Historic District are listed on the National Register of Historic Places.

 18 acres were originally acquired by the Trust in 1991, to which 8 acres were added in 1995.
 More gains followed, as 136 acres were preserved in 2000, followed by 26 in 2004.
 Many of these additions were made with the assistance of the Maryland Environmental Trust.

 In January 2011, the South Mountain battlefield gained National Heritage Landmark status and in August 2012, the State of Maryland declared its continued commitment to the preservation of these invaluable lands.
 The Civil War Trust followed these developments with a campaign to save 14 additional acres at the site.
 The Civil War Trust followed up with another successful preservation victory in 2013 by saving 298 acres of battlefield land at Turner's Gap.

-However, nearby heritage areas in Frederick and Washington counties are still threatened by development and South Mountain was listed as one of the Most Endangered Battlefields in the 2009 and 2010 editions of History Under Siege.
+However, nearby heritage areas in Frederick and Washington counties are still threatened by development, and South Mountain was listed as one of the Most Endangered Battlefields in the 2009 and 2010 editions of History Under Siege.
 Plans to further develop the site of a natural gas plant just south of Fox’s Gap remain a significant threat to portions of the South Mountain battlefield.

 A significant portion of the battlefield near the west side of the Moser Road and Reno Monument Road intersection has not been preserved.

 For a description and analysis of the earliest land tracts and roads in the battlefield area, see The Land Tracts of the Battlefield of South Mountain.